 For Prior Authorization on Behavioral Health services, except Applied Behavioral Analysis (ABA), Member’s healthcare Providers should contact BCBSMT at 1-855-699-9907 or on the number on the back of Members’ ID cards.

-For Prior Authorization on Pharmacy claims, Members’ prescribers or dispensing Pharmacy should call the Drug Prior Authorization Unit, Mountain-Pacific Quality Health, at 1-800-395-7961.
+For Prior Authorization on Pharmacy and Home Infusion Therapy claims, Members’ prescribers or dispensing Pharmacy should call the Drug Prior Authorization Unit, Mountain-Pacific Quality Health, at 1-800-395-7961.

-For Prior Authorization on DMEPOS, Hearing Aid, Home Infusion Therapy, Applied Behavioral Analysis (ABA), and Ambulance claims (emergency and non-emergency), Member’s healthcare Providers should call Conduent at 1-800-624-3958.
+For Prior Authorization on DMEPOS, Hearing Aid, , Applied Behavioral Analysis (ABA), and Ambulance claims (emergency and non-emergency), Member’s healthcare Providers should call Mountain-Pacific Quality Health at 1-800-219-7035 .

 If Prior Authorization is not obtained, a Retrospective Review of medical and Behavioral Health claims will be performed by the applicable Claim Administrator after the claims have been submitted to determine whether or not the services, supplies, or treatment were Medically Necessary.
 If a service, supply, or treatment is deemed Medically Necessary, HMK Coverage Group will pay the claim.
 If not, HMK Coverage Group will not pay the claim.